-I settle in.
-Pasricha talks about his parents’ arrival to Canada.
+Pasricha starts, talking about his parents’ arrival in Canada.
 The challenges life tossed to him, similar to many.
 He discusses his divorce early in life.
 The loss of a close friend to depression, and the elusive pursuit of happiness.

 An old adage, hard work leads to success; which is the path to happiness.
 Pasricha talks about how even after his success, his happiness was not at the forefront of his life.
 The word was a reverberating sound across the auditorium…. happiness, happiness, happiness.
 We spend our lives in search of this sense of contentment.
 The question is, why is it so obscure?

 Wikipedia defines happiness as a mental or emotional state of well-being, defined by positive or pleasant emotions ranging from contentment to intense joy.
 Happy mental states may also reflect judgements by a person about their overall well-being.
 I question is it in this “judgement” of one’s self that we sabotage our happiness?